SaraFarinya/neo-last-will/README.md

 # neo-last-will

-Use the blockchain to empower old people to administer their legacy in a permanent and lasting way.
+Use the blockchain to empower old people to [administer their own legacy](https://en.wikipedia.org/wiki/Holographic_will) in a permanent and lasting way.
 Enable anyone to use smart technology and feel secure about what happens after they are not around anymore.

 <p align="center">
  <img src="https://i.imgur.com/rVA7z2Q.png" width="500" height="500">
 </p>

 ## neo-python-gui-extension
-The neo-python cli can be operated with the graphical user interface.
+The [neo-python](https://github.com/CityOfZion/neo-python) cli can be operated with the graphical user interface.
 The gui also has a tab to author documents and computate hash which can be used as input to the last-will-contract.

 Watch the demo video: